List of proposed railway electrification routes in Great Britain: Midland Main Line

+On 28 July 2024, the Kettering to Wigston section was energised.
+This section was delivered on time and under budget.
+However, in July 2025, electrification north of Wigston was paused.

 North Wales Main Line

 Electrification of the North Wales Main Line from to via was announced by the Prime Minister Rishi Sunak in 2023.
 The project would be allocated £1 billion of funds following from the partial cancellation of High Speed 2.